zimooh/GetData_Assignment/README.md

 >3- Using the "features.txt" file, I associated every reading to one of the variables to give them a meaningful name  (eg. 1st column representing first measurement was mapped to tBodyAcc-mean()-X .. etc)
 I also used the "activity_labels.txt" to rename activity Id's to give them meaningful names (eg. Activity #1 was changed to "WALKING" .. etc)

->4- I also gave each dataset a meaningful name as described in detail in the code book
+>4- I also gave each dataset a meaningful name as described in detail in the script

 >5- Finally, I created a new tidy data set grouped by the following: a- each of the persons who volunteered for the experiment (30 persons)